doctorfree/MusicPlayerPlus/beets/README.md

 steps to enable Discogs as a metadata source:

 * Register for a free Discogs account by visiting https://www.discogs.com
-* No need to install `python3-discogs-client` as this was done during the MusicPlayerPlus initialization with `mpcinit`
+* No need to install `python3-discogs-client` as this was done during the MusicPlayerPlus initialization with `mppinit`
 * Login to Discogs to generate a user token
     * Visit the [Developer settings page](https://www.discogs.com/settings/developers) at https://www.discogs.com/settings/developers
     * Press the `Generate new token` button